yanze039/vortex/README.md

 make setup-full
 ```
 Note that the `setup-full` step will compile various CUDA kernels, which usually takes at most several minutes.
 It may be necessary to customize CUDA header and library paths in `Makefile`.

+## 4. Running in a Docker environment

+Docker is one of the easiest ways to get started with Vortex (and Evo 2).
+The
+Docker environment does not depend on the currently installed CUDA version and
+ensures that major dependencies (such as PyTorch and Transformer Engine) are
+pinned to specific versions, which is beneficial for reproducibility.

+To run Evo 2 40B generation sample, simply run `./run`.

+To run Evo 2 7B generation sample: `sz=7 ./run`.

+To run tests: `./run ./run_tests`.

+To interactively execute commands in docker environment: `./run bash`.

 ### Generation quickstart